CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 ### Features of Open OnDemand

-Open OnDemand works with a web browser making it possible to connect to an HPC system like Mana with almost any device.
-It has built in functionality for file browser, uploading and downloading smaller files, text editing, SSH terminal, and submitting interactive applications such as a Desktop on a compute node, Jupyter Lab and Rstudio.
+Open OnDemand works with a web browser making it possible to connect to an HPC system with almost any device.
+It has built in functionality for file browsing, uploading and downloading smaller files, text editing, SSH terminal, and submitting interactive applications such as a remote desktop on a compute node, Jupyter Lab and Rstudio.

 > ## Interactive applications at other institutions